-Last updated on September 7, 2017 at 11:00 am
+Last updated on September 3, 2019 at 05:49 pm

 Create an illusion.
 If you’re feeling cramped in a small space, hang mirrors across from windows so they can reflect natural light into the room.

 Temporary wallpaper.
 It’s exactly what it sounds like.
-Just be sure to test a patch on your wall and read all the instructions.
+Just be sure to test a patch on your wall first and read all the instructions.

 Invite Mother Nature in.
 Bring in some plants, either potted or in a terrarium, for a calming and homey effect.

 Finally, one of the keys to feeling at home is the security of knowing your belongings are protected.
 Talk to your property manger about what security measures are in place as well as other options to consider.
 Also consider additional renters insurance coverage for antiques, heirlooms or other items that may not be covered by a standard policy.